Colin Currie: Career

+Currie is considered a charismatic and athletic percussionist and seen as a catalyst for the creation of new music.

-Colin Currie performs regularly with many orchestras and conductors around the world.
+Currie performs regularly with many orchestras and conductors around the world.
 Well known for championing new music, Currie has premiered works by composers such as Elliott Carter, Louis Andriessen, Einojuhani Rautavaara, Jennifer Higdon, Kalevi Aho, Rolf Wallin, Kurt Schwertsik, Simon Holt, Alexander Goehr, Dave Maric, Julia Wolfe and Nico Muhly.

-Currie leads percussion ensemble The Colin Currie Group which performs the music of Steve Reich.
+Currie founded chamber ensemble The Colin Currie Group which specializes in the music of Steve Reich, and in 2018, formed the Colin Currie Quartet to perform works for percussion quartet.

+He won the Royal Philharmonic Society Young Artist Award in 2000, was a BBC Radio 3 New Generation Artist between 2003 and 2005 and received a Bortletti Buitoni Trust Award in 2005.

 He has made a number of recordings of contemporary percussion concerti and recorded a solo album, Borrowed Time, on the Onyx label.
 His recording of Jennifer Higdon's Percussion Concerto won the 2010 Grammy Award for Best Classical Contemporary Composition.

-In May 2015, Colin Currie was awarded the Royal Philharmonic Society Instrumentalist Award for achievement in the UK during 2014.
+In May 2015, Currie was awarded the Royal Philharmonic Society Instrumentalist Award for achievement in the UK during 2014.

-Colin Currie is Visiting Professor of Solo-Percussion in the Royal Academy of Music in London and the Royal Conservatoire in The Hague and is involved in educational and outreach work with a variety of age-groups.
+Currie has been Visiting Professor of Solo-Percussion in the Royal Academy of Music in London since 2005, and held the same position at the Royal Conservatoire in The Hague from 2005 to 2009.
+He has been a staunch champion of education and outreach in music throughout his career, having worked with a variety of age-groups.

-In January 2011 Currie was appointed as an Artist in Residence at London's Southbank Centre and still holds the position.
-In recent seasons, Currie has been a central figure in festivals hosted by the Southbank Centre.
-In autumn 2013 as part of the festival The Rest is Noise, Currie and members of the Colin Currie Group performed works by Stockhausen and Steve Reich, which Guy Dammann of The Guardian praised for being "technically impeccable and musically overwhelming".
+In January 2011, Currie was appointed as an Artist in Residence at London's Southbank Centre and still holds this position.
+Currie has been a central figure in festivals hosted by the Southbank Centre: In autumn 2013 as part of the festival The Rest is Noise, Currie and members of the Colin Currie Group performed works by Stockhausen and Steve Reich, which Guy Dammann of The Guardian praised for being "technically impeccable and musically overwhelming".
 In 2014, The Southbank Centre presented Metal Wood Skin, a percussion festival dedicated to Currie.
 The festival included a number of new commissions, including the world premiere of Reich's Quartet for two vibraphones and two pianos and the UK premiere of Louis Andriessen’s Percussion Concerto, Tapdance, alongside new works by James MacMillan and Anna Clyne.
-De Doelen in Rotterdam have appointed Currie as their Red Sofa Artist, a role that involves collaboration with Rotterdam Philharmonic Orchestra and other artists.
-During this time, Currie is set to debut more compositions, including new works by Dave Maric and Reich.
+In 2015, De Doelen in Rotterdam appointed Currie as Artist in Residence, during which, Currie debuted new works by Dave Maric and Reich.
+Later that year, Currie made his China debut with a performance at the National Centre for the Performing Arts (China) with the Miró Quartet.